Bill Text: CA AB2961 | 2023-2024 | Regular Session | Amended

 AB 2961, as amended, Addis.
 Employment of minors: training on sexual harassment.

 This bill would require that the notification of intent to employ a minor include a certification that the minor has completed a mandatory training on sexual harassment prevention, retaliation, and reporting resources using an online training course made available on the internet website of the Civil Rights Department.
-The bill would require the minor’s parent or legal guardian to certify that they accompanied the minor for the training and that the training has been completed.
-The bill would require that training for the minor and their parent or legal guardian be in the language understood by that person, whenever reasonably possible.
+Department or other specified training and materials.
+The bill would require the minor’s parent or legal guardian to certify that the training has been completed. completed and present a certificate of completion from the training.
+The bill would require that training for the minor be in the language understood by that person, whenever reasonably possible.
 Because a violation of these requirements would be a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.